Indiana Jones and the Last Crusade: Development

-Chris Columbus's script featured the Monkey King in Africa.

 Lucas initially suggested making the film "a haunted mansion movie", for which Romancing the Stone writer Diane Thomas wrote a script.
 Spielberg rejected the idea because of the similarity to Poltergeist, which he had co-written and produced.
 Lucas first introduced the Holy Grail in an idea for the film's prologue, which was to be set in Scotland.
 He intended the Grail to have a pagan basis, with the rest of the film revolving around a separate Christian artifact in Africa.
 Spielberg did not care for the Grail idea, which he found too esoteric, even after Lucas suggested giving it healing powers and the ability to grant immortality (much like the fictional magical power given to the Ark in the first film of the trilogy).
 In September 1984, Lucas completed an eight-page treatment titled Indiana Jones and the Monkey King, which he soon followed with an 11-page outline.
 The story saw Indiana battling a ghost in Scotland before finding the Fountain of Youth in Africa.

 Chris Columbus—who had written the Spielberg-produced Gremlins, The Goonies, and Young Sherlock Holmes—was hired to write the script.
 His first draft, dated May 3, 1985, changed the main plot device to a Garden of Immortal Peaches.
 It begins in 1937, with Indiana battling the murderous ghost of Baron Seamus Seagrove III in Scotland.
 Indiana travels to Mozambique to aid Dr. Clare Clarke (a Katharine Hepburn-type according to Lucas), who has found a 200-year-old pygmy.
 The pygmy is kidnapped by the Nazis during a boat chase, and Indiana, Clare and Scraggy Brier—an old friend of Indiana—travel up the Zambezi river to rescue him.
 Indiana is killed in the climactic battle but is resurrected by the Monkey King.
 Other characters include a cannibalistic African tribe; Nazi Sergeant Gutterbuhg, who has a mechanical arm; Betsy, a stowaway student who is suicidally in love with Indiana; and a pirate leader named Kezure (described as a Toshiro Mifune-type), who dies eating a peach because he is not pure of heart.

 Columbus's second draft, dated August 6, 1985, removed Betsy and featured Dash—an expatriate bar owner for whom the Nazis work—and the Monkey King as villains.
 The Monkey King forces Indiana and Dash to play chess with real people and disintegrates each person who is captured.
 Indiana subsequently battles the undead, destroys the Monkey King's rod, and marries Clare.
 Location scouting commenced in Africa but Spielberg and Lucas abandoned Monkey King because of its negative depiction of African natives, and because the script was too unrealistic.
 Spielberg acknowledged that it made him "... feel very old, too old to direct it."
 Columbus's script was leaked onto the Internet in 1997, and many believed it was an early draft for the fourth film because it was mistakenly dated to 1995.